Manisha-Balani/Manisha-Balani/README.md

 - 👋 Hi, I’m @Manisha-Balani
 - 👀 I’m interested in Web development...
-- 🌱 I’m currently learning front end web development..
+- 🌱 I’m currently pursuing my B.tech degree in @Electronics & communication
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate as Web development intern
-- 📫 How to reach me ...
+- 📫 How to reach me manishabalani2001@gmail.com

 <!---
 Manisha-Balani/Manisha-Balani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.